-- Combine butter and sugar in the bowl of a stand mixer (or in a large bowl and use an electric mixer).
+- Combine the butter and sugar in the bowl of a stand mixer or using a hand mixer.
 Beat until well-combined, then stir in mashed bananas.

-- Add eggs, stirring well after each addition, and then add sour cream and vanilla extract and stir well.
+- Add the eggs, mixing well after each addition, and then add sour cream and vanilla extract and stir well.

-- In a separate, medium-sized bowl, whisk together your flour, baking powder, baking soda, cinnamon, and salt.
+- In a separate, medium-sized bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.

 - Gradually add the dry ingredients to wet, stirring until completely combined (be sure to scrape down the sides and bottom of the bowl).
 I prefer to do this with a spatula to avoid over-mixing the batter.

-- Pour batter evenly into prepared 9x9 pan.
-Prepare Streusel.
+- Pour batter evenly into the prepared pan.

 - Melt butter in a medium-sized bowl on 10 second increments (stirring between) until just melted (you don't want it to be too hot).

-- Use a fork to whisk together your flour, sugars, and cinnamon.
-Pour melted butter over mixture and use a fork to stir until combined (mixture should be crumbly).
+- Use a fork to whisk together the flour, brown sugar, granulated sugar, cinnamon, and salt.
+Pour melted butter over mixture and use a fork to stir until crumbly and combined.